Sea Swimming Pilot

 The Official Rampion Windfarm Swim

 Construction of the windfarm was complete in January 2019.
-The restrictions of the construction work and the removal of the construction mark means the swims of 2018 cannot be replicated.
+The restrictions of the construction work and the removal of the construction mark means the routes of the first ever windfarm swim in 2018 cannot be replicated.

-The official point-to-point swim from the windfarm is now:
+The official point-to-point swim from the windfarm is as follows:

-The beach to the East of the Brighton West Pier and no further East than Brighton Palace Pier.
+The beach to the East of the Brighton West Pier and no further East than Brighton Palace Pier is the finishing point.

 This swim is over 16km in tidal UK waters.
 The sea conditions can be challenging with sea temperatures between 8C and 20C.
 Currents can run up to 1.6Kts (2.9kmh).
 Dangers from shipping into Shoreham Harbour and coastal traffic.
 Nearer to Brighton other sea users are an additional hazard.
-This new route was first completed on July 12th 2019 by a relay team in just over 6 hours.
-Once again Defiance was the pilot boat.
+This new route was first completed on July 12th 2019 by a relay team in just over 6 hours, with Defiance as the swim pilot boat.

 The Rampion windfarm swim is not just a very challenging point-to-point swim in its own right.
 It is probably the best warm up for those wanting to swim the channel.
 This swim is equivalent to 40% of the distance of the channel swim, in water conditions that exactly match that of the channel at Dover just 65miles to the East.
 This is why a competent pilot is essential.